Classic book: University programs

 "Classic Books" reading lists are used at some universities and have been in modern vogue since at least the early part of the 20th century, with the additional impetus in 1909 of the Harvard Classics publishing imprimatur having individual works chosen by outgoing Harvard University president Charles W. Eliot.

 In 1920, John Erskine taught the first course based on the "Great Books" program, titled "General Honors", at Columbia University, and helped shape its core curriculum.
 The course, however, initially began to fail shortly after its introduction due to numerous disputes between senior faculty over the best way to conduct classes, as well as concerns about the rigor of the courses.
 This resulted in junior faculty, including Mark Van Doren and Mortimer Adler after 1923, teaching parts of the course.
 The course was discontinued in 1928, though later reinstated.
 Adler left for the University of Chicago in 1929, where he continued his work on the theme, and along with the university president, Robert M. Hutchins, held an annual seminar of great books which he later reworked into The Great Books of the Western World.
 University trustee and Chicago businessman Walter Paepcke was inspired by the seminar to found the Aspen Institute.
 In 1937, when Mark Van Doren redesigned the course, it was already being taught at St. John's College, Annapolis, in addition to the University of Chicago.
 This course was later named Humanities A for freshmen, and then subsequently evolved into Literature Humanities.

 Columbia's Core Curriculum, the Common Core at Chicago, and the Core Curriculum at Boston College, each heavily focused on the "great books" of the Western canon, are prominent examples of Classic Books programs in which the majority of enrolled students participate.
 Fordham University's Honors Program at Rose Hill incorporates the Great Books curriculum into a rigorous first four semesters in the program.
 Loyola University Chicago's Honors Program combines a Great Books curriculum with additional elective classes on subjects not covered in traditional Western thought over a rigorous four-year program.
 Over 100 institutions of higher learning in the United States, Canada, and Europe maintain some version of a Great Books Program as an option for students.

 In addition, a handful of colleges offer a major whose pedagogy is structured around the Great Books.
 The University of Notre Dame's Program of Liberal Studies, established in 1950, and housed in the College of Liberals Arts, the Integral Program at Saint Mary's College of California (1955), and the Bachelor of Humanities program offered by the College of the Humanities at Carleton University in Ottawa (1995) are three such examples.

-Great books colleges
+Great books colleges in the United States

-Despite the prevalence of Great Books style courses and majors at a number of universities, there are only a few colleges that teach their curriculum exclusively through the Great Books model.
+Despite the prevalence of Great Books style courses and majors at a number of universities, there are only a few colleges that teach their curriculum exclusively through the Great Books model, all in the United States.
 These schools, with their dates either of founding or a move to a Great Books model include: